Clinics

 Application Procedure

-Students interested in applying for the clinic should submit the standard application, resume, and transcript online through CAMS by 5:00 PM on Tuesday, February 13, 2023.
-CAMS will open for submissions beginning on February 1, 2024.
-Application forms may be downloaded before then from the Forms page of the Clinics website in January.
+Students interested in applying for the clinic should submit the standard application, resume, and transcript online through CAMS by 5:00 PM on Wednesday, February 26, 2025.
+CAMS will open for submissions beginning on February 20, 2025.

-Admission preference will be given to those with 2L courses in advanced administrative law (either process – e.g., advanced administrative law -- or substance – e.g., environmental law) or other government policy courses and demonstrated motivation to engage in the work of the agencies or Congress.
-The application process includes at least one interview with the Professors.
-Interviews will be conducted on select days during the week of February 19, and notifications will be made by February 27.
-Note that students who are offered and accept a position in the Fall 2024 LRP Clinic will not be eligible to apply for additional clinics offered in the 2024-25 academic year.
-If you have questions regarding the application procedure, please contact Susan Hodges or Sally Katzen.
+Admission preference will be given to those with 2L courses in advanced administrative law or other government policy courses and those with demonstrated motivation to engage in the work of the agencies or Congress.
+Interviews will be conducted on select days during the week of March 3, and notifications will be made by March 13.
+Note that students who are offered and accept a position in the Fall 2025 LRP Clinic will not be eligible to apply for additional clinics offered in the 2025-26 academic year.

 * 14 credits includes 8 clinical (fieldwork) credits and 6 academic seminar credits for the semester.